ajschumacher/20230916-datadive/readme.md

 # 2023-09-16 DataKind DataDive

+I made `20230916-six_month_retained.csv` with `20230916-002-new_6mo_retention_flag.ipynb`...
+I tried at first to do something fancier, but it's messy...
+This one just uses '6-Month Post-Placement Status Check' surveys, which unfortunately limits us to 1349 rows where we have an outcome.

+---

 treat ContactsProcessed.csv as the original key determinants of job retention for 6 months or more

 filter used:
 <= apr 21
 because data was pulled Oct 21 2022...

+Employment_Start_Date, Employment_End_Date don't seem great...

 ---